PandasThumb/pandasthumb.github.io/_posts/2021/2021-07-01-Phylogeny-Q-and-A-for-the-skeptic.md

 ---
-Title: 'Phylogeny Q&A for the skeptic'
+Title: 'Q&A on phylogeny for the skeptic'
 Date: '2021-07-01 12:00:01 -9:00'
 Author: John Harshman
 ---